MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/viewcell.md

 _A Xamarin.Forms ViewCell is a cell that can be added to a ListView or TableView, which contains a developer-defined view.
 This article demonstrates how to create a custom renderer for a ViewCell that's hosted inside a Xamarin.Forms ListView control.
 This stops the Xamarin.Forms layout calculations from being repeatedly called during ListView scrolling._

 Every Xamarin.Forms cell has an accompanying renderer for each platform that creates an instance of a native control.
 When a [`ViewCell`](https://developer.xamarin.com/api/type/Xamarin.Forms.ViewCell/) is rendered by a Xamarin.Forms application, in iOS the `ViewCellRenderer` class is instantiated, which in turn instantiates a native `UITableViewCell` control.
 On the Android platform, the `ViewCellRenderer` class instantiates a native `View` control.
-On Windows Phone and the Universal Windows Platform (UWP), the `ViewCellRenderer` class instantiates a native `DataTemplate`.
+On the Universal Windows Platform (UWP), the `ViewCellRenderer` class instantiates a native `DataTemplate`.
 For more information about the renderer and native control classes that Xamarin.Forms controls map to, see [Renderer Base Classes and Native Controls](~/xamarin-forms/app-fundamentals/custom-renderer/renderers.md).

 The following diagram illustrates the relationship between the [`ViewCell`](https://developer.xamarin.com/api/type/Xamarin.Forms.ViewCell/) and the corresponding native controls that implement it: